House painting in NZ costs $25–$80 per m² - interior at the lower end, exterior at the top.

 That sits inside the $7,000–$10,000 range most painters quote for a full 3-bedroom interior.
 If a quote falls well outside this, ask what's included - or what's been left out.

-Use our calculator to do this instantly — enter your rooms and surfaces to get a cost range in seconds.
+See our quote example to do this instantly - enter your rooms and surfaces to get a cost range in seconds.

 Want to see what a proper painting quote looks like?
 Our painting quote breakdown shows how labour, materials, prep, and margin stack up line by line.